ankurpy/Titanic-Machine-Learning-Problem/README.md

 dtypes: float64(2), int64(4), object(5)
 memory usage: 36.0+ KB
 ```
-We can see that values are missing in Age, Cabin and Fare.
+In test data, values are missing in Age, Cabin and Fare.